|

 This particular VC10 has been owned by BOAC for almost it's entire life, although it did end up in another airline's colours.
 Through a long-term wet-lease construction the ruler of Qatar used the aircraft between 1975 and 1981.
 During these years she was flown by BOAC crews for whom it provided an interesting posting with some different sights to see.
 Although not owned by them the aircraft did fly in Gulf Air colours, apparently she was sometimes used as a spare aircraft for their services, and in this livery she was returned to BOAC in 1981.
 She was then sold on to the RAF as a spares source for the tanker conversion program which had just started.
 Re-registered ZD493 the last flight was made to RAF Brize Norton where she was stripped of spares and left.
 The photos below show the airframe in 1987.

-Another section of this airframe lives on in a private collection (for other items see here), Mark Taylor succesfully bid on an Ebay listing for the no.3 galley from XR806 when it became surplus to requirements at the Bristol Aero club.
-The galley had been gifted to them by RAF Brize Norton after XR806's scrapping.
-The galley unit is stored and awaiting restoration.
-Update: I was contacted by Andrew Lee who sent me a photo of another surviving (but small) section of XR806.
-Apparently the cargo door was sent to Farnborough a few years ago for fatigue testing and in August 2007 it was finally scrapped.
-Andrew managed to acquire a piece of it which contains the first window of the door (leftmost window when looking from the outside).
-September 2009: During the first week of this month the nose section of XR806 was moved from its location between the structures bay and the paint bay at RAF Brize Norton, it ended up out on the airfield in the fire section area to be used for training.
-October 2009: It is unknown how much training has been performed with the help of XR806's nose section but during the last week of October the final remains were scrapped and removed from the airfield.
-That leaves the cargo door section above as the only remaining bit of this airframe.
-This fairly well-known VC10, for its days as a Rolls-Royce test bed, does still provide a service to the RAF, even to this day.
+During a visit to the Farnborough Air Sciences Trust in October 2015 I spotted the cargo door section shown above together with a nice display that incorporates some photos, models and small items.
+When comparing the photos I took I realised that this may be a different section from the same door.
+This fairly well-known VC10, for its days as a Rolls-Royce test bed, has provided a service to the RAF up to the VC10's retirement.
 As described on the page about this aircraft elsewhere on this site (click on the registration above) the airframe was stored at RAF Kemble and subsequently scrapped there as the RAF did not deem the aircraft to be a fit candidate for return to service.
 It had sustained some damage to the airframe during its testing days and repairing this would have been too costly.
 So what has survived then?
 Apparently at some point the cockpit was stripped, and the center pedestal and flight engineer station were removed.
-These are now positioned at RAF Brize Norton where they serve as a training aid for RAF aircrew.
-While many instruments are represented by drawings affixed in the right place, this cockpit mock-up (or Cockpit Procedures Trainer) is used to practise checklist routines and emergency drills.
-As such it is an extension of the training programme and a very cost effective tool in preparing for simulator sessions and real flights.
+These were positioned at RAF Brize Norton where they served as a training aid for RAF aircrew.
+While many instruments are represented by drawings affixed in the right place, this cockpit mock-up (or Cockpit Procedures Trainer) was used to practise checklist routines and emergency drills.
+As such it was an extension of the training programme and a very cost effective tool in preparing for simulator sessions and real flights.